drewkit/ssh-deploy-with-codeship-pro/README.md

 ### Option A -- Generate a public and private ssh key

-- Modify the following command to your own email address and run in the project directory:
+- To generate a `codeship_deploy_key` and `codeship_deploy_key.pub` file, modify the following command with your own email address and run in your project directory:

 ```
 docker run -it --rm -v $(pwd):/keys/ codeship/ssh-helper generate "<YOUR_EMAIL>"